 - How can I start making money quickly with my online course?
 I don’t want to wait months to see a pay off.

 - How am I going to translate my offline business into an online course?
 I have several areas of expertise—what’s the best topic to cover online?

 Enter a mini course to give some context and answers to these questions.

 Teachable spoke to course creator, photographer, and video editor Stefanie Dworkin—who struggled with these exact worries above and decided the best first step to deal with these roadblocks was to create a mini course.

 “I am a filmmaker, photographer, and educator, and run a small production and education business,” says Stefanie.
 “Over the years I’ve mainly focused on short documentaries for broadcast (PBS), client projects and personal projects, and teach part-time in media programs or directly with artists and media makers around New York City.”

-Often, she spends most of her week editing video footage for clients, and squeezing in time to send out her newsletter about once a month.
-Every time we talk she has a new editing project with a tight deadline.
+Often, she spends most of her week editing video footage for clients, squeezing in time to send out her newsletter about once a month, and supplementing her income by teaching in-person classes at educational centers on various video topics.

 “I already was teaching iPhone video production classes around town when a student of mine suggested I take it online,” said Stefanie.
 “I had already been thinking to do this but wasn’t sure how to go about it.”
-(I'm pretty sure that student is me!)

 In practice, it’s not always obvious how to turn that vision into a reality.